mbizov/tas80/readme.txt

-Tas80 (Tiny Assembler 8080) is a minimal (and bad) assembler for the Intel 8080 architecture.
-Currently does not have any sort of error checking.
+Tas80 is a very minimal single-pass Intel 8080 assembler.
+Currently it supports most operations in the i8080, but the doesn't have any error checking.
+All source files should follow a very basic no-indentation writing style.

 To build run:
   make -f tas80.mk